Resurrecting Address Clustering in Bitcoin: Additional details: Filtering the ground truth data set

 \paragraph{Transactions with two change candidates.}

-Out of the \num{45.7} million transactions with at least one change candidate, for \num{0.92} million transactions \textit{both} outputs are in the same base cluster.
+Out of the \roundnum{2}{52.328198} million transactions with at least one change candidate, for \roundnum{2}{0.967601} million transactions \textit{both} outputs are in the same base cluster.
 This can happen when a user transfers funds to an address in their own wallet, an online service restructures their funds, or cluster collapse leads to merging of both outputs' addresses.
 In a first step, we exclude all transactions with two change candidates.

-However, it is possible that there are yet unidentified transactions where both outputs do belong to the same entity.
-This should occur only in rare cases, but there may be specific intermediaries that create such transactions more frequently (e.g., \SI{28.67}{\percent} of these transactions originate from only two base clusters).
+However, it is possible that there are yet unidentified transactions (due to an incomplete base clustering) where both outputs do belong to the same entity.
+This should occur only in rare cases, but there may be specific intermediaries that create such transactions more frequently.
 We therefore exclude \textit{all} transactions from base clusters where more than \SI{10}{\percent} of transactions exhibit such behavior.
-This removes an additional \num{472607} transactions in \num{8635} base clusters from our ground truth.
+This removes an additional \num{480845} transactions in \num{9967} base clusters from our ground truth.

 \paragraph{Potential false positives.}